Sidra-TBI-FCO/TrackMyTamiyaRPLT/replit.md

-# TrackMyTamiya - RC Collection Manager
+# TrackMyRC - RC Collection Manager

 ## Overview

-TrackMyTamiya is a comprehensive web application for tracking and managing Tamiya RC car model collections.
+TrackMyRC is a comprehensive web application for tracking and managing RC car model collections.
 The application provides features for model management, photo organization, build logging with voice notes, hop-up parts tracking, and a photo frame slideshow mode.
-It's designed with Tamiya's signature red, white, and blue branding and targets mobile-first usage for on-the-go collection management.
+It's designed with a modern green and orange color scheme and targets mobile-first usage for on-the-go collection management.

 ## User Preferences